 I also created a checklist for new boat owners.
 It’s all about creating a safe boating environment, rather than the less-than-adequate legal requirements.
 It lists most of the safety equipment that you want to consider having, in addition to vital checks, ensuring that the boat is SAFE for passages.

-FREE Boat Safety Audit
+FREE Boat Safety Blueprint Video and Safety Audit PDF

 When it comes to avoiding boat safety mistakes the most important thing you can do is define what boat safety is, make sure you understand how all your equipment/safety systems work, and create a manual that enables you to store and disseminate all your boat safety instructions, procedures, policies, maps, and checklists.